 Note: This process is not an exact science, but it ensures that you apply a consistent methodology across each requirement.

-b) Multiply the category value by the ranking value.
-(I.e., multiply the ranking you determined in step 3 by the category importance.)
+- Multiply the category value by the ranking value.
+(That is, multiply the ranking you determined in step 3 by the category importance.)
 This method results in one number for every requirement.

 Imagine that the following two requirements must be ranked:

 - “Customer import” feature: This has been requested by five prospects, and will win the company approximately $50,000 in new revenue.